hannesdatta/course-odcm/content/docs/course/_index.md

 The specification matrix for this course can be [downloaded here](../specification_tables_odcm.pdf).
 This matrix gives an overview of all the learning goals and their weights in each graded component of the course (i.e., in the final exam, team project and Pulse).

-[^1]: Based on Boegershausen, Johannes, Hannes Datta, Abhishek Borah, and Andrew T. Stephen.
-"Fields of Gold: Scraping Web Data for Marketing Insights.” *Journal of Marketing*, (July 2022). https://doi.org/10.1177/00222429221100750.
-Web companion available at [https://web-scraping.org](https://web-scraping.org).
+[^1]: Based on Boegershausen, Johannes, Hannes Datta, Abhishek Borah, and Andrew T. Stephen (2022).
+“Fields of Gold: Scraping Web Data for Marketing Insights.” *Journal of Marketing*.
+[Download paper](https://doi.org/10.1177/00222429221100750).
+[Visit web companion](https://web-scraping.org).

 [^2]: Students use a web app to monitor their progress on the course's learning goals by "ticking off" items from a to-do list (e.g., "I have installed Python," "I have finished Tutorial X," etc.).
 The instructor can use the app to learn which topics to highlight during live streams.
 Students, in turn, can use the app to see how far others in the class have already proceeded, giving them direct feedback on their performance.